JaykeBird/ssui/README.md

 - **ColorsHelper** - contains various methods for interacting with colors and color spaces
 - **ColorToBrushConverter** - a WPF/XAML converter between a Color and a SolidColorBrush
 - **ImageColorPicker** - select colors from an image, used in the ColorPickerDialog
+- **IKeyAction** - represents an action that can occur when a keyboard shortcut is pressed (such as CommandKeyAction and RoutedEventKeyAction)
+- **KeyboardShortcut** - represents a single keyboard shortcut (and the action to take when it is pressed)
+- **KeyboardShortcutHandler** - a helper class that can be added to any WPF window to add keyboard shortcut support
+- **KeyboardShortcutsIo** - a helper class to load/save keyboard shortcut settings to/from a file
+- **KeyRegistry** - represents a list of keyboard shortcuts currently set, and the actions to take when a shortcut is pressed
+- **SelectableCollection** - an extension on ObservableCollection, with additional functions/properties for selecting items in the collection
 - **SelectableItem** - a type of SelectableUserControl; a basic but powerful control to use to display items in SelectPanel
 - **SelectableUserControl** - the base class from which you can create your own controls to use with a SelectPanel
 - **TabItem** - a tab to use with the TabControl